How to make an Italian cheese board: 7 steps to a perfect Italian cheese board. Learn how to make a Christmas cheese board with Italian specialties.

 To make a perfect Italian cheese board you should follow these 7 rules/indications:

-2. You should add a sweet accompaniment: fruit or other jams, chutneys, mostarda or honey.
+2. You should add a sweet accompaniment: fruit or other jams, chutneys, Mostarda, or honey.

 3. And a savory one: olives, preserved vegetables, or cold meats (salami, prosciutto crudo, prosciutto cotto, etc).